Gerald Neal

 Gerald Anthony Neal (born September 22, 1945) is an American politician who has served as a member of the Kentucky Senate since 1989.
+A member of the Democratic Party, Neal represents Kentucky's 33rd Senate district, which includes part of Jefferson County.

-He has been the longest-serving member of the senate since the resignation of David Williams in 2012.
+Neal has been the longest-serving member of the senate since the resignation of senate president David Williams in 2012.
+Neal was selected as Minority leader by the Senate Democratic caucus following the election of incumbent Morgan McGarvey to congress in 2022.

 Early life

 Gerald Neal was born on September 22, 1945.
-He graduated from Shawnee High School in Louisville in 1963 and Kentucky State University in 1967 with a B.A. in History and Political Science, and was later bestowed an Honorary Doctorate in Humane Letters.
+He graduated from Shawnee High School in Louisville in 1963 and Kentucky State University in 1967 with a Bachelor of Arts degree in history and political science, and was later bestowed an honorary Doctor of Humane Letters degree.

-Neal received a J.D. in 1972 from the Brandeis School of Law, University of Louisville, and was later named the 2006 Distinguished Alumni Law Fellow.
-Neal pursued graduate studies in Political Science at the University of Michigan, and later returned to Kentucky to begin his legal career.
+Neal received a Juris Doctor degree in 1972 from the University of Louisville's Brandeis School of Law, and was later named as their 2006 Distinguished Alumni Law Fellow.
+Neal pursued graduate studies in political science at the University of Michigan, and later returned to Kentucky to begin his legal career.

 Neal was a member of the Jaycees.